trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Minimum value:** ``0``
     * **Default value:** ``5``

-    The number of times that RE2J will retry the DFA algorithm when it reaches a states limit before using the slower, but less memory intensive NFA algorithm for all future inputs for that search.
+    The number of times that RE2J retries the DFA algorithm, when it reaches a states limit before using the slower, but less memory intensive NFA algorithm, for all future inputs for that search.
 If hitting the limit for a given input row is likely to be an outlier, you want to be able to process subsequent rows using the faster DFA algorithm.
 If you are likely to hit the limit on matches for subsequent rows as well, you want to use the